Skip to main content

 Tomio Koyama Gallery was founded in Tokyo’s Sagacho district in 1996 and has since established itself as a cornerstone of Japan’s contemporary art scene.
 Dedicated to introducing new perspectives to the art market, the gallery represents a diverse, multigenerational roster of Japanese and international artists, including Kishio Suga, Mika Ninagawa, Hiroshi Sugito, and Richard Tuttle, and also features contemporary ceramics in its program.
 From the start Tomio Koyama Gallery has maintained an active presence at international art fairs.
 The gallery has locations in Roppongi, Tennozu, and Kyobashi in Tokyo and a branch in Maebashi, Gunma Prefecture.

-Yutaka Kikutake Gallery opened in Roppongi in 2015.
+Yutaka Kikutake Gallery opened in Roppongi in 2015 and now has a second space in Kyobashi.
 The gallery is committed to adding to the diversity of contemporary art by supporting innovative modes of expression.
 Its exhibition program features Japanese and international artists who work in a broad range of mediums, from painting and photography to sculpture and film.

 KAYOKOYUKI

 Kayokoyuki started out as an office and viewing room in 2011 before officially launching as a gallery in 2013.
-The program features artists who use ephemeral imagery derived from objects in their everyday lives to reflect on their experiences and create works that propose new ways of coexisting at a time of increasing social polarization.
+The gallery supports artists who use ephemeral imagery derived from objects in their everyday lives to reflect on their experiences and create works that propose new ways of coexisting at a time of increasing social polarization.

 Represented artists include Nobuya Hitsuda, Kenji Ide, Yohei Imamura, Shiho Kagabu, Kazuki Matsushita, Kate Newby, Yutaka Nozawa, Ayako Ohno, Emi Otaguro, Michi Suwa, Daichi Takagi, Masanori Tomita, and Evelyn Taocheng Wang.